-Zone 18 - along Highways 401, 407, and 403 in the west/central part of Mississauga.
+- Zone 17 incorporating Mississauga's Southdown Employment Area, and west into Oakville. - Zone 18 along Highways 401, 407, and 403 in the west/central part of Mississauga.

 Provincially Significant Employment Zones can consist of employment areas as well as mixed-use areas that contain a significant number of jobs.
 Lands within a PSEZ may not be converted to a designation that permits non-employment uses until a Municipal Comprehensive Review occurs (unless the affected part of the employment area is located within a Major Transit Station Area).
 The identification of PSEZ is aligned with the Employment Strategy's recommendations regarding identifying and protecting employment lands in Peel to meet anticipated growth projections.